COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

 All new institutional data generated, collected, or acquired subsequent to the effective date of this policy that has not previously been classified should be assigned an appropriate risk classification.
 Arrangements should be made to apply the appropriate security controls for the risk level indicated immediately upon data generation, collection, or acquisition of said date.

 Failure of research personnel to comply with all research data security policies will be referred to the appliable institutional official, empowered official, research oversight body, and/or the department head/chair for non-compliance review and resolution within the appropriate policies.
-Failure to comply may require reporting to the applicable research sponsors and various local, state, and federal agencies.
+Failure to comply may require reporting to the applicable research sponsor and various local, state, and federal agencies.
 Applicable sanctions for violation of NU research policies by research personnel are outlined in Executive Memorandum No. 41.

 Adopted February 11, 2021